GSI LEADERSHIP TEAM

 Recent work has included being primary author of the 2015 International Council on Mining and Metals (ICMM) guide on Critical Control Management and subsequent consulting with several global clients on the design, application and assurance of the approach.

-He has a passion for strong safety leadership and, having had Executive accountability for safety in the Logistics and Manufacturing sectors, he has had success in leading organisations on a journey using leadership and culture as core drivers of that success.
+He had a passion for strong safety leadership and, having had Executive accountability for safety in the Logistics and Manufacturing sectors, he had success in leading organisations on a journey using leadership and culture as core drivers of that success.

-In 2013 he joined Global Safety Index as Sales and Distribution Director to support the co-founding Directors grow the business and is now on the Advisory Board.
+In 2013 he joined Global Safety Index as Sales and Distribution Director to support the co-founding Directors grow the business and then joined the Advisory Board until his passing.

 Earl founded ARK Consulting Group, a leading risk management consultancy in Australia, which BRW listed in 2005 as a Top 25 Startup and among their Top 100 Fastest Growing Companies.
 Earl was later the Asia- Pacific MD of WSP Environment & Energy and MD of ASX-listed Greencap Ltd, which was acquired by Wesfarmers in 2013.